jeremy-burns/GitHub/README.md

 # Github
-This is the descriotion for the readme file.
+This is the description for the readme file.